davidepedranz/alfred-timetracker/README.md

 ## Contribute

-If you find any bug or want to propose a new feature, please open an issue to discuss it.
+If you find any bugs or want to propose a new feature, please open an issue to discuss it.

 ## Security